jessicarose/open-advice-1-1s/README.md

 # Advertising your availability
 Now that you have your event type set up in Calendly and Zoom connected, you can start booking calls with advice-seekers.
 You'll want to let people know that you're available for advice.
-This may be through an email newsletter, social media, word or mouth or other communication channel.
+This may be through an email, a newsletter, social media, word or mouth or any communication channel you like best.

 I recommend specifically talking about the areas you’re able to advise on when you advertise your availability.
 Being explicit about what areas you can advise on will help reduce disappointment from advice-seekers who want help with areas outside your expertise.